shaifcs/Week3LabTDD/README.md

 MinorGoal: Use Mockito.

 The Main Goal: The Development must follow Test-Driven-Development principles.
-And Finally, We want to check the coverage of our test suite.
+And finally, with Travis CI, we want to check the coverage of our test suite.